Stimulant Drugs Overview

 Outpatient treatment is also effective and may be an appropriate option for those with less severe stimulant disorders or those who have already completed a higher-intensity program.
 Each outpatient program is different and may consist of daily, biweekly, or weekly individual and group therapy sessions depending on the program.
 Outpatient programs may also include holistic options and support groups.

-Cognitive-behavioral therapy (CBT): Cognitive-behavioral therapy helps people suffering from substance use disorder recognize the connection between their thoughts, feelings, sensations, and behaviors.
-Specific techniques taught in CBT include:3,16,19
+- Cognitive-behavioral therapy (CBT): Cognitive-behavioral therapy helps people suffering from substance use disorder recognize the connection between their thoughts, feelings, sensations, and behaviors.

-Contingency management: Contingency management provides patients with motivational incentives for remaining drug-free and other positive behaviors.
-Motivational incentives may include vouchers or small cash rewards.
-This therapeutic approach focuses more on positive reinforcement to help change behavior over time.
-3,16
+- Contingency management: Contingency management provides patients with motivational incentives for remaining drug-free and other positive behaviors.
+This therapeutic approach focuses more on positive reinforcement to help change behavior over time.3,14

-Matrix model: This evidence-based treatment approach for stimulant addiction is an integrative treatment model that includes components of many different therapeutic approaches.
+- Matrix model: This evidence-based treatment approach for stimulant addiction is an integrative treatment model that includes components of many different therapeutic approaches.
 Patients will work closely with a therapist who will provide them with drug education, self-esteem building, recovery skills, and relapse prevention strategies.
-They will also participate in group therapy, peer support, and/or self-help programs.
-The Matrix Model treatment is typically part of an intensive outpatient program, which means several hours of treatment each day for several weeks.
-During treatment, patients are given urine tests to monitor drug use and hold patients accountable.20
+They will also participate in group therapy, peer support, and/or self-help programs.17